 However, research shows that the most common motivations for substance use include:

-- A desire to increase feelings of pleasure
+- Desire to increase feelings of pleasure or satisfaction

-- A desire to escape mental or physical pain
+- Desperation to escape mental or physical pain

 - Peer pressure or a desire to belong